stefanhuber1993/RaspberrySky/README.md

 * Live magnification view of imaged planet.
 * Live computation of image histogram
 * Live computation of fourier spectrum
+* Focus Peaking to help to adjust focus

 ## TODO
 * Server serve at IP open to local network